-During the past 5 years the WRC has finalised 353 research projects, indicating a significant contribution to knowledge in the water sector.
-Over the same five-year period 317 new projects were initiated, ensuring the continuous contribution of new knowledge to the sector.
-In the year under review as well as in the previous financial year the number of finalised projects reported on was very similar to the number of new projects started in these specific years, indicating a stable number of active projects of about 227-230 which can be effectively managed by the organisation.
+During the past five years the WRC has finalised 338 research projects, indicating a significant contribution to knowledge in the water sector.
+An average number of 68 projects were finalised per year, over the past five years.
+Over the same five-year period 324 new projects were initiated, ensuring the continuous contribution of new knowledge to the sector.
+An average number of 65 new projects were started per year, for the past five years.

-Total investment in the support of knowledge creation, sharing and dissemination amounted to R115.3 m.
-This represents a decrease of less than 1% from the previous year (R115.7 m. total investment was reported in 2008/09).
-This investment includes about R2.0 m. for the Water Information Network (WIN-SA), R6.2 m. for the Framework for Education and Training in Water (FETWater), and other income leveraged for research projects during the year under review.
+Total investment in the support of knowledge creation, sharing and dissemination amounted to R110.7 m.
+This represents a decrease of 4% from the previous year (R115.8 m. total investment was reported in 2009/10).
+This investment includes about R2.6 m. for the Water Information Network (WIN-SA), R3.2 m. for the Framework for Education and Training in Water (FETWater), and other income leveraged for projects during the year under review.
 Both the investments in research projects and in research support, expressed as a percentage of total expenditure, were close to the set budgeted ratios and almost identical to that of previous years.
-The ratio addressing funding of the creation of new knowledge (research projects only) is 62%, compared to 65% in 2008/09, and is 1% lower than the planned ratio of 63%.
-The ratio for research support is 73%, compared to 75% in 2008/09, and is about 1% lower than the planned ratio of 74%.
+The ratio addressing funding of the creation of new knowledge (research projects only) is 62%, equal to that for 2009/10 and the planned ratio of 62%.
+The ratio for research support is 73%, compared to 74% in 2009/10, and is equal to the planned ratio of 73%.